 The interactive menu is basic.
 Each command is invoked using a single letter, like ‘m’ to list all of the commands.
 Entering ‘n’ is for creating a partition, ‘p’ is for listing the partition table of each drive (the same thing as entering ‘fdisk -l’ at the command prompt), ‘t’ for formatting a partition, and ‘w’ for writing a partition.

 GParted is an excellent program for partition management and is widely available on numerous distributions.
 The GUI is simple to use, select the drive, see its partitions, right-click on one to bring up a menu with options on what to do with the partition, be they format, remove, or otherwise, and continue on from there.

 At the bottom is a list of all the changes that are going to be made according to what you made GParted do.
 Be sure to review this list carefully before applying any changes.
 As the changes are made, you will see what commands are being run as they are executed.

 3 – GNOME Disks

 The GNOME desktop on Debian comes with a partitioning tool already installed called GNOME disks.
-The interface different to GParted, but not too difficult to find what you want.
-In addition to creating, modifying, and removing partitions, there are options to create an image of your drive, that is, backup the drive to a file, and the restore an image to a drive.
+The interface different from GParted, but not too difficult to find what you want.
+In addition to creating, modifying, and removing partitions, there are options to create an image of your drive, that is, backup the drive to a file, and restore an image to a drive.
 One quirk seems to be that it detects swap partitions as unallocated space.
 If you try to add a partition with this space, you will receive an error saying that space is already occupied with a partition.

 Using GNOME Disks, you are able to mount and unmount partitions as well.
 Be careful, any action you take will be applied immediately as it doesn’t hold all of the actions in a queue to perform when the “Apply” button is pressed (there isn’t one).